 At the countrywide level, the racial-ethnic distribution of natural sciences majors is as follows:

 |Race/Ethnicity||Number of Grads|

 |Hispanic or Latino||9|

-Americans aren’t the only ones with an interest in Natural Sciences.
+Students from other countries are interested in Natural Sciences, too.
 About 8.8% of those with this major are international students.
 The most popular countries for students from outside the country are: